 Wheels of Time

 Another Cottage first!
-We will be welcoming two young Wheels of Time history lovers to the Cottage to collect their top Award for following ‘Roamin’ Rex around Kent and ollecting all 25 badges.
-The Mayor and Mayoress of Swale will be making the presentation on Saturday 7th October at 11.30 am.
+We welcomed two young Wheels of Time history lovers to the Cottage to collect their top Award for following ‘Roamin’ Rex around Kent and collecting all 25 badges.
+The Mayor and Mayoress of Swale made the presentation in October.

-We are very happy to have presented Bronze Awards to three young collectors at the Cottage on Saturday 9th September.
+We are very happy to have presented Bronze Awards to three young collectors at the Cottage in September.
 We are delighted that our little museum is their favourite!

 We joined up to #WheelsofTime scheme in April 2017.
 Kids aged 5-11 collect a badge at each Attraction visited to build the set.
 Please NOTE: If your child is planning to collect all the Wheels of Time Badges for 2017.
 We will be closing for the winter from 24th December to March 2018 inclusive.
-We will open for the Spring season on Easter Saturday 31st March 2018.
+We will open for the Spring season for Kent Big Weekend Saturday 24th and Sunday 25th March 2018.

 For details, visit Facebook: https://www.facebook.com/WheelsOfTime/